 - A company’s shares purchased during an IPO give the buyer a share of ownership in that company.
 This is not the case with an ICO.
 Tokens purchased in an ICO give you limited capability in the management of the company, such as voting power, details of which are usually mentioned in supporting documents.
 For the most part, it is just like any other currency that you can use for trading and/or buying and selling things.

 - IPO is a sale of the company’s stock and shares, but ICO is a sale of the company’s crypto tokens.

-- IPOs are required to get registered for the regulatory purpose.
+- IPOs are required to get registered for regulatory purposes.
 There is no regulatory provision or requirement for holding an ICO.

 - ICOs generally conclude in a short period of time while IPO sales usually run long.

-- IPOs are often exclusive to privilege members such as banks, financial institutions, and selected investors.
+- IPOs are often exclusive to privileged members such as banks, financial institutions, and selected investors.
 ICO sales, on the other hand, are open to all.

 How To Launch And Run a Successful ICO?

 Creating an ICO is easy, but making it a success is not so much.
 Here is a step-by-step guide to launching and running an ICO successfully.

 The most obvious mistake most ICO startups make is – they do it too soon, usually without proper research.